Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Analysis shows 36 active public transport stops operating within Golden Beach - Pelican Waters area.
-These stops serve a mix of bus routes, with one route currently in operation.
-Collectively, they facilitate 191 weekly passenger trips.
+Analysis shows 36 active public transport stops in Golden Beach - Pelican Waters.
+These stops serve buses only.
+One route operates here, offering 191 weekly passenger trips combined.

 Frequently Asked Questions - Transport